Department of History

 HI 241 History of the Modern Middle East 3 credits

-This course traces the history of the Middle East, specifically Egypt and Iran, from 1914 to the present.
-Specifically, the course will address the roles played by economics, politics, culture, imperialism, and the three Abrahamic faiths in shaping the region's history.
-Attention will also be given to gender, violence, and the chances for a lasting peace.
+This course traces the history of the modern Middle East, 1914-present, defined geographically as stretching from Egypt to the western border of Iran.
+The course addresses the roles played by economics, politics, culture, imperialism, and the three Abrahamic faiths in shaping the region’s history, its present, and its future.
+Attention will also be given to questions of gender, violence, and the chances for a lasting peace.
 Spring semester, odd-numbered years.
-Fulfills the Global Diversity requirement.
+Fulfills Global Diversity requirement

 HI 251 Introduction to East Asia 3 credits